NATIONAL DAY OF THE DEPLOYED

 - Volunteer your time and services to local military organizations.

 - If you know a military family, ask what support they need.
 Needs vary by family.
-Some just need to hear from home.
+Some just need to hear from home and know they are in your thoughts.

 - Offer to support military personnel who have no family.
 They deploy with no one back home to send care packages or other support.